briansimiyuj/doctor-appointment-app/README.md

     ### File Upload Hook

-    Files upload hook will be used to upload the selected files to the local storage
+    Files upload hook will be used to upload the selected files to firebase storage and update local state with the uploaded files

       1. Retrieve the selected following:
         a. `isUploading`, `setIsUploading` and `setShowUploadArea` from Document Tab Context
         b. `selectedFiles` and `clearFiles` from File Selection hook
-        c. `addDocument` from Patient Details Context
+        c. `addDocument` from `Patient Details Context`
+        d. `profile` from `Profile Context`
+        e. `appointmentID` from `Appointment Context`

       2. Create a reusable `processFile` function that will process the file and convert it to a `DocumentType` object which will have the following properties:
         a. `_id`: unique identifier (generated with uuid)